We’ll open with the same screenshot, just like playing the actual dungeon!

 Next, still ignoring the Dwarfs, I instead went back to Desch’s girlfriend, because I had another plan to put into action in the area.
 Refia told her that Desch was sure to come back someday, which was totally irresponsible.
 Of course, because Refia seems to be deluding herself that Desch is still alive, so her behaviour was at least consistent.
 No, the girl did not get off her bed.
 Yes, it still looks stupid.
 While I was in town, I stocked up on status effect restoring items, as my relatively uneventful second run in the Tower of Owen still involved being infected with more status effects than you can shake a Malboro at.
 They paid off very quickly, especially the Gold Needles that cure Petrify.

 In preparation to entering the upcoming dungeon, the Nepto Temple, I switched Luneth to Red Mage and Refia to Black, as I’d need their extra spell power when we were all in a Mini state.
-That left me with only one physical fighter in hopes they might act as meat shield.
-After a few turns of combat to get my new spellcasters them into their roles I returned to the temple in Mini’d form and began to press through.
-Credit to the remake for making the inside of the wall look like the inside of a wall, though the remake’s “straight right” dungeon wasn’t quite as engaging as the Famicom version.
+That left me with only one physical fighter in hopes they might act as minature meat shield.
+After a few turns of combat to get my new spellcasters them into their roles (as required by the remake), I returned to the temple in Mini’d form and began to press through.
+Credit to the remake for making the inside of the wall actually look like the inside of a wall, though the remake’s “straight to the right” dungeon wasn’t quite as engaging as the Famicom version.

-At first it wasn’t so bad, but I eventually came across monsters called Blood Worms that could survive an attack spell and could kill or nearly kill even my meat shield in a single bite.
-One of them killed Ingus in such an over-the-top OHKO and I decided that if that was how the game was going to play it, I would use a Phoenix Down.
+At first the dungeon wasn’t so bad, but I eventually came across monsters called Blood Worms that could survive an attack spell and could kill or nearly kill even my meat shield in a single bite.
+One of them killed Ingus in such an over-the-top OHKO and I decided that if that was how the game was going to play it, I really would use a Phoenix Down!
 I reached the boss on that run: the boss turned out to be a typical giant rat that had stolen the eye because it was shiny.
 I hit it with all my high-powered spells in desperate hope that it wouldn’t surprise long enough to do extra damage.
 Despite, Luneth died and I used a second Phoenix Down.
-Luckily, the fight healed me when it ended, so I made it out of Blood Worm territory alive.
+Luckily, the fight healed me when it ended, so I made it back through Blood Worm territory alive.

 Now that the Crystal has lowered itself to speak to my lowly self, it gave us our instructions: we were the Warriors of Light, meant to keep the balance and save the world from evil.
 To help us out, the Wind Crystal blessed us with our first Job Classes, which have typically come from the Crystals ever since.
 So let’s talk about the Job System mechanics.